Image source: Graphicstock.com

 They are also very effective; we haven’t missed scheduling an appointment yet.

-Many businesses already know what my veterinarian knows: a postcard can be irresistible and a great way to get someone’s attention.
+Many businesses already know what my veterinarian knows: postcard marketing can be irresistible and a great way to get someone’s attention.
 Postcards are also a great way to:

 - Generate sales leads.